s341507/data2410-portfolio2/docs/rapport.md

 }
 ```

 These configurations ensures that the nginx-proxy listens on port 8080 of VM2, and redirects all incoming traffic from that port to the `Zabbix-server` using `proxy_pass`.

-To clarify, VM1's local IP in the VirtualBox bridged network is `192.168.50.95` and the docker container holding the Z frontend is mapped to this ip on port 80
+To clarify, VM1's local IP in the VirtualBox bridged network is `192.168.50.95` and the docker container holding the Zabbix frontend is mapped to this ip on port 80.

 To complete the proxy, we activated the directives by linking to `/sites-enabled/` using the following command.